 The Lifa Active Light is one of our Gear Guy’s favorite sun shirts.
 The shirt’s cut gives it more of a ski-mountaineering feel, but the lightweight synthetic fabric will wick moisture and keep you cool whether you’re going hard in the sun on a mountain bike or spending the day at the ski resort.

-This past winter, our contributor Heather Hansman wrote a review of the best all-mountain skis for women.
-Out of dozens of pairs, she named the Daemon Birdie Ski the best playful freeride ski.
-“The Daemon Birdie is loose and playful, surfy in softer snow, easy to direct in crud, and well-suited to pivoty turns in bumps,” Hansman wrote.
+Last winter, our contributor Heather Hansman wrote a review of the best all-mountain skis for women.
+Out of dozens of pairs, she named the Daemon Birdie the best playful freeride ski.
+“The Daemon Birdie is loose and playful, surfy in softer snow, easy to direct in crud, and well suited to pivoty turns in bumps,” Hansman wrote.

 We found Smartwool’s PhD Ski Light socks essential for resort skiing.
 “It’s tough to beat this blend of merino and synthetic fibers for the best mix of warmth, plushness, and sturdiness,” our tester wrote.

 In our 2019 Summer Buyer’s Guide, this jacket was among our favorite women’s hiking gear.
 Our tester, Stephanie Pearson wrote: “The cotton-polyester blend is soft as brushed suede.”
-Plus, the DWR coating, taped seams, and roomy hood keep you warm and dry on stormy days.
+Plus, Norrøna uses recycled and repurposed materials.

 Our Gear Guy put five well-known brands of snow boots through the wringer and these kicks ranked second in the test.
 The seam-sealed waxed-canvas upper and rubber bottom are completely waterproof and the nine-millimeter felt liner is removable for easy washing and drying.